 General Beach Area (Green)

+As a reminder, when an animal is allowed to be off-leash, it must be effectively controlled by a competent person from: (a) entering any area on or adjacent to the beach in which a pet is prohibited; (b) destroying or damaging any property; (c) attacking or threatening to attack any person or any other animal or pet in any manner; or (d) being a nuisance to other beach goers.
 When a pet is required to be on a leash, it must be restrained using a physical restraint made of cord, rope, strap, chain or other material effective for restraining the type and size of animal to which it is attached.
 In addition, the physical restraint must be no more than sixteen (16) feet in length, secured to the animal’s collar or harness, and continuously held by a competent person physically capable of restraining the animal.
 Animals under voice control, or under control of remotely operated devices (such as electronic collars), are considered to be “off leash.”
-The beaches of Seabrook Island are actively patrolled by code enforcement officers employed by the town, as well as by designated personnel from the Seabrook Island Beach Patrol.
+The beaches of Seabrook Island are actively patrolled by code enforcement officers employed by the town.
 Individuals who are found guilty of violating any ordinance of the town may be subject to fines up to $1,087.50 per offense (including court fees) upon conviction.
-To report a violation, please contact the town's Beach Patrol by phone at (843) 718-6083.
-The town’s “peak” season rules will remain in effect until September 30, 2023.
-On Tues.
-Mar.
-28, 2023, the town's Ad Hoc Committee on Short-Term Rentals, made up of councilmembers Jeri Finke and Pat Fox, released an updated report of its findings and recommendations regarding short-term rental activity on Seabrook Island from their original report made on May 10, 2022.
+To report a violation during the off-peak season, please contact Town Hall at (843) 768-9121.
+The town’s “off-peak” season rules will remain in effect until March 31, 2025.
+Thank you to everyone who participated in the Marshfront Management Plan Open House.
+If you were unable to attend, we welcome your feedback through our online survey, open until Monday, December 2nd.
+You can access the survey by clicking here.

-If you are interested in being considered for appointment, please submit a Volunteer Application Form using one of the options listed below: Applications will be kept on file with the Town Clerk for a period of two years.
-If you have any questions about volunteering with the town, please contact us by phone at (843) 768-9121 or by email at kwatkins@townofseabrookisland.org.
+If you are interested in being considered for appointment, please submit a Volunteer Application Form by clicking the link below: Applications will be kept on file with the Town Clerk for a period of two years.
+If you have any questions about volunteering with the town, please contact us by phone at (843) 768-9121 or by email at [email protected].
+The Town of Seabrook Island values equity and inclusion and seeks to appoint board, commission and committee members that reflect the diversity of our community.
+The Town of Seabrook Island does not discriminate on the basis of genetic information, age, race, color, national origin, religion, military/veteran status, or disability

 Archives